95dykim/TF_QuantSimul/README.md

 - MBQuant.py is implementation of Distribution-Aware Adaptive Multi-Bit Quantization (Zhao et al, 2021)

-Codes might be 'messy' due to the fact that the codes were original meant to satisfy personal needs and not publicly accessible.
+Codes might be 'messy' due to the fact that the implementation is meant to satisfy personal curiosity and not publicly accessible.